hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

    Around 27.9% of all articles with a DOI.
 Recent articles are more likely to be open access (See [Fig. 2B](https://peerj.com/articles/4375/#fig-2)).

-- Open access articles received 18% more citation than if it were not open access.
+- Open access articles received 18% more citations than if it were not open access.
 This is only correlation, not causation.
 It might well be that authors only made their most impactful work open access.

 ## 2021-01-19